-Do you have healthy summer habits?
 Many women spend their entire spring trying to “get in shape” for summer.
 Much of this has to do with the media’s emphasis on how your body is supposed to look in a swimsuit.
-But, the truth is if you already have healthy habits, such as eating a healthy diet full of fruits and vegetables and a little lean protein, and you have been moving your body in a way that you love, then you are ready to enjoy and become healthier and happier this summer — and all of the seasons, regardless of how you look in a bathing suit.
+But, the truth is if you already have healthy habits, such as eating a healthy diet full of fruits and vegetables and a little lean protein, and you have been moving your body in a way that you love, then you are ready to enjoy and become healthier and happier this summer — and all of the seasons — regardless of how you look in a bathing suit.

 Now, if you feel like you want to get a little more out of your health routine this summer, then go for it.
 There are plenty of things you can do that are not about depriving yourself.
 Remember, this season is not about the number on your scale, or how you look in a certain outfit.
 It’s all about bringing summer into every cell in your body.

 - Take a road trip.
-I traveled on planes a lot this year.
+I travel on planes a lot.
 About 70 percent of the time I encountered delays and cancellations.
-So this summer, I decided to make my travels all about the journey, not just the destination.
-I am taking a road trip back to my childhood home and bringing along a friend to share the experience.
-I know we will have a blast, and I will also have an independent witness in case I slip back into my old familial patterns.
+So in the summer, I like to make my travels all about the journey, not just the destination.
+For example, one summer I took a road trip back to my childhood home and brought along a friend to share the experience.
+We had a blast.
+(I also had an independent witness to keep me in check in case I slipped back into my old familial patterns.)

 - Bathe in the moonlight.
 My friend and colleague, medical medium Anthony William, says that reconnecting with the moon removes venom from your body and your heart.
 To reconnect with the moon simply go outside every night – or as many nights as you can – and gaze at the moon for 5 minutes.
 As you appreciate the moon, it’s magnetic force works to help you heal and hold more light.
 Bring into your consciousness the belief that the moon is clearing toxic thoughts and emotions, and allowing you to resume living with faith, trust, and compassion.